 Researchers provide the reagents (DNA, ES cells, Cas9, gRNAs, etc.).
 The core performs microinjection or electroporation and transfers the embryos into recipient female mice.

-Basic service: One day of microinjection with a minimum guarantee of 75 injected embryos transferred.
+- Basic service: One day of microinjection or electroporation with a minimum guarantee of 75 injected or electroporated embryos transferred.

-Premium service: Two days of microinjection with a minimum guarantee of 150 injected embryos transferred, or 10 pups born, or 2 transgenic founders produced, whichever comes first.
+- Premium service: Two days of microinjection or electroporation with a minimum guarantee of 150 injected or electroporated embryos transferred, or 10 pups born, or 2 transgenic founders produced, whichever comes first.

-Basic service: One day of microinjection with a minimum guarantee of 75 injected or electroporated embryos transferred.
+- Basic service: One day of microinjection with a minimum guarantee of 75 injected embryos transferred.

-Premium service: Two days of microinjection with a minimum guarantee of 150 injected or electroporated embryos transferred, or 10 pups born, or 2 transgenic founders produced, whichever comes first.
+- Premium service: Two days of microinjection with a minimum guarantee of 150 injected embryos transferred, or 10 pups born, or 2 transgenic founders produced, whichever comes first.

 Fees and Scheduling